shanegibney/RubyonRailsCourseNotes/README.md

 $ rails db:create
 ```

-We crate a schema within
+We create a schema with

 ```
 $ rails db:migrate